vetrek/SmartString/README.md

 # SmartString

 A powerful and small library that will allow the creation of complex String Styles.
-Provides also an easy way to handle **TAPPING** on each substring!!
+Provides also an easy way to handle **TAPPING** on each substring!

 ## Usage